isomerpages/moe-westwoodsec/_explore/Direct School Admission.md

 *   Candidates might be asked to sing only part of the song during the audition.

 *   Basic aural and range tests will be administered.
-*   Candidates would be expected to learn a simple routine from the Panel and thereafter perform on the spot.
+*   Candidates would be expected to learn a simple routine from the Panel and thereafter perform on the spot.&nbsp; &nbsp;
 **Guitar Ensemble**

-*   Candidates to play one music piece of their choice for the audition, preferably from the competition or performance they had performed previously.
+*   Candidates to play one music piece of their choice for the audition,&nbsp;preferably from the competition or performance they had performed previously.
 *   Candidates to email the following to the Teacher-in-charge ([ng\_puay\_san\_christina@moe.edu.sg](mailto:ng_puay_san_christina@moe.edu.sg)):

 *   the music track of their choice at least 3 days in advance,